MarcoFontana48/AUSL-Romagna-microservizi-CCE-proposta-di-progetto/README.md

 - run the following commands to stop any running containers and remove existing images and volumes, then build and run the project:

 ## Kubernetes (production)
-If you want to deploy the project on kubernets, run the following commands (then wait some minutes to make sure everything is up and running correctly before running other commands):
+If you want to deploy the project on kubernetes, run the following commands (then wait some minutes to make sure everything is up and running correctly before running other commands):

 ```bash
 kubectl delete -f kubernetes/